 - The last section is where they will have the opportunity to write how they want to bless someone this year.
 It doesn’t have to be something they buy but it can be that your neighbor is a widow and can use some help with raking leaves or plowing snow.
 Or baking something for the mailman to show them how we care for them and appreciate them.
 We all need LOVE and appreciation.

 To download your free Christmas Wish Printable go HERE.
-Also, here’s another version without the giving to someone in need part but I highly recommend to add that to your Christmas experience this year.
+Before we went to the 4 gift tradition I made this printable with only the typical 3 gifts, so here’s that version.
+It’s without the giving to someone in need part but I highly recommend to add that to your Christmas experience this year.

 This may be challenging for your family especially if you’re used to mounds of gifts and stockings overflowing with gadgets everyone will trash or never use.

 But it’s so worth it!
 I promise it’s worth it.